-- 4) Type the correct class value in the text field. - 5) Enter the range of IP addresses from which the server may draw to serve clients in this class. - 6) Click on the DHCP Options tab. - 7) In the new window, select DHCP option 66.
-Enter the IP address of the server which will deliver the kernel to Network Stations that belong to this class. - 8) Select DHCP option 67.
-Enter the value /netstation/prodbase/kernel. - 9) Save your changes by clicking on OK at the bottom of the screen.
+- 4) Refer to 3.c.1 and enter the correct class value in the text field. - 5) Enter the range of IP addresses from which the server may draw to serve clients in this class. - 6) Click on the DHCP Options tab. - 7) In the new window, select DHCP option 66.
+Enter the IP address of the server which will deliver the kernel to Network Stations that belong to this class.